wilsonliaows/docs/connectors/mysql/delete.md

 ## Delete rows

 This action lets you delete rows based on certain criteria defined by a ` WHERE` condition.

-This action should be tested and used with care, as it will permanently delete rows in your table.
+**This action should be tested and used with care, as it will PERMANENTLY delete rows in your table.**

 ![Delete action](/assets/images/mysql/delete-rows-action.png)
 *Delete rows action*